lucas-batier/mowing-detection/README.md

-# Mowing modelling
+# Mowing/Grazing detection
-Mowing modelling in Alpine's area from remote sensing images by machine learning algorithm
+Automatic detection of mowing and grazing from Sentinel images in the French Alps through deep learning approaches.

 # Process
-The following process specify how to collect data, treat them and predict mowing from my end of study project at Laboratoire d'écologie Alpines (Grenoble).
+The following process specify how to collect data, treat them and predict mowing from my end of study project at Laboratoire d'écologie Alpines (LECA) (Grenoble).

 1. Download preprocess S1 tiled and S2 corrected images from PEPS
 2. Organize downloaded images in the predefined folder architecture
 3. Compute vegetation indices from S2 images
-4. Compute the groundtruth from reference files
+4. Compute and filter the groundtruth and the dataset from reference files and Sentinel images
-5. Create the dataset from all remote sensing images and groundtruth data
-6. Launch the multimodal-temporal mowing predictor model learning
+5. Launch the multimodal-temporal mowing detector model learning
-7. Predict mowing from remote sensing images through the model

 # 1. Preprocessed images downloading